-Slurpy and addictive, you'll keep coming back to this take-out style easy sesame noodles recipe again and again.
-Delicious cold or hot.
+Slurpy and addictive, you'll keep coming back to this take-out worthy easy and simple sesame noodles recipe again and again.
+These Asian-inspired noodles using spaghetti is ready in under 20 minutes.
+Delicious cold or hot, they're great for lunches and meal prep!

 Jump to: